pr0v3rbs/CTF/OpenCTF/22. blackSmoke - highLow/README.md

 But 'theBankIsAlwaysRight' is not the real key. :(

-So I captured packet when program print a string, I can find the key.

 I found the key by capturing packets when program printing the string.

 The flag is `theBankIsAlwaysRightButAreTheTellers`